ejhalpin/Project2/README.md

 ## User Flow and Interaction

 1. `Authentication` is managed as a pass-by-token model, similar to Google Authentication.
-In this model, the user supplies an email and password which are then used to generate a random token for the user.
+In this model, the user supplies an email and password which are then used to generate an encryted token for the user.
 This token is stored in the database along with the user email.
 Future logins require the same email/password combination for successful login.
 The password that the user supplies is only visible during transport from client to server in the initial exchange.
-The user token is visible if the user allows for session / permanent login.
-In such a case, the token is stored in the client browser for session or semi-permanent durations, depending on the user preference.
-When a user creates an account, they are emailed a verification link which contains a temporary token generated with a seed from the current date-time object.
-This temporary token expires after 24 hours.
-Following the link within the alloted timeframe will confirm the user email and allow the user access to write/edit permission on the post boards and allow the user to create/join a household.
-Users can also request a new verification link.
 Check out this nifty [flow diagram](images/auth-flow.png) to see the authentication processes.

 2.

 ## The RESTful API

 Our `express` server endeavors to return a status of `200 (OK)` for all CRUD operations, independent (_and in spite_) of server side errors.
 This places error handling firmly in the hands of the front end logic.
+Any errors generated when CRUDding the database are captured and sent to the front end.

 ### Routes